endfront/LayJS/specification.markdown

 ##### LAY inheritance rules

 - events within 'when' key stacks up as an array
-- the scope of `states[state]` and `many` are inherited recursively iwth the same inheritance rulest
+- the scope of `states[state]` and `many` are inherited recursively with the same inheritance rulest
 - the `transiton` key inherits to the lowest level
 - all other props are overwritten at single level, and data values which are objects are cloned before copying over.
 - the 'many.sort' key is overwritten